davidlang42/taskban/docs/home.md

 A kanban-style view of your Google Tasks where each "task list" in Google Tasks is shown as a "kanban board" in TaskBan.

 This add-on allows you to access TaskBan from gmail, calendar and google drive, in the add-on sidebar to the right.
 It doesn't relate in any way to the email/event/file you have open, but allows quick access links to each of your TaskBan boards.
 Clicking one of these links launches TaskBan in pop-up window for quick use.
+There is also a "Clear All Completed Tasks" button (in Calendar add-on only) to quickly clear all completed tasks in any list.

 Of course TaskBan can also be accessed in a normal browser tab by going to https://taskban.davidlang.net, where you will be initially presented with a summary of tasks due today (or a different day, selectable by date picker or next/previous buttons).
 Clicking the heading shows the menu, where you can choose which board you would like to view.